-- (b) be provided by the drawing of a cheque; and - (c) not exceed the limit determined by the Council. - (11) A financial report of the books of Council shall be prepared by the Finance Committee of Council as at the end of June each year, in accordance with accepted accounting practice, showing monies received and expenditure incurred over the preceding six months.
-A full audit of the books of Council must be prepared as at the end of December of each year. - (12) The General Secretary shall, prior to the Annual General Meeting of each year, in respect of the previous financial year, prepare the financial statements of the Council in accordance with accepted accounting practice, showing moneys received and expenditure incurred. - (13) The financial year of the Council shall be from 1 January of a particular year to the last day of December of the same year. - (14) Certified copies of the audited statements and of the auditor's report thereon, shall be made available for inspection at the office of the Council to the parties who shall be entitled to make copies of both the statements and of the auditor's report. - (15) All the statements as well as the auditor's report shall be included in the annual report of the Council. - (16) Certified copies of statements and of the auditor's reports referred to in subclauses (14) and (15) above shall be transmitted to the Registrar, within 30 days after the close of the period covered by the statements.
+- (b) be provided by the drawing of a cheque; and - (c) not exceed the limit determined by the Council. - (12) A financial report of the books of Council shall be prepared by the Finance Committee of Council as at the end of June each year, in accordance with accepted accounting practice, showing monies received and expenditure incurred over the preceding six months.
+A full audit of the books of Council must be prepared as at the end of December of each year. - (13) The General Secretary shall, prior to the Annual General Meeting of each year, in respect of the previous financial year, prepare the financial statements of the Council in accordance with accepted accounting practice, showing moneys received and expenditure incurred. - (14) The financial year of the Council shall be from 1 January of a particular year to the last day of December of the same year. - (15) Certified copies of the audited statements and of the auditor's report thereon, shall be made available for inspection at the office of the Council to the parties who shall be entitled to make copies of both the statements and of the auditor's report. - (16) All the statements as well as the auditor's report shall be included in the annual report of the Council. - (17) Certified copies of statements and of the auditor's reports referred to in clauses 18(14) and (15) above shall be transmitted to the Registrar, within 30 days after the approval of the said statements and reports at the Annual General Meeting.